 Made from Diatomite (the fossilized remains of plankton) and mined traditionally by hand in Suzu Japan, the blocks are joined together without the use of mortar, for a stronger, tighter and more fire resistant finish.
 The Konro is then baked at 1,000 degrees for six hours making them extremely durable.

 This Konro-6 is extremely efficient and portable.
-Although you can use regular charcoal we suggest it is partnered with our binchotan charcoal which can be found in our HEAT page.
-Charcoal burns for longer and creates even heat distribution.
+Although you can use regular charcoal we suggest it is partnered with our binchotan charcoal which can be found on our Binchotan page.
+Binchotan charcoal is smell and smoke-free, burns for longer and creates even heat distribution.

 TIP: Remove the grill mesh to grill your favorite skewers.